-(Couzin et al. [2005]) used numerical simulation to study how a group of agents moving together in the plane can make a collective decision for one of two equal value alternative directions of motion given conflict in the directional preferences of two small subgroups of informed agents and no preference for the rest of the agents.
-Inter-agent communication was limited to agents sensing the relative position and heading of nearby agents without being able to distinguish between the informed (those with a preference) and the uninformed (those without a preference).
+(Couzin et al. [2005]) used simulation to study how a group of agents moving together in the plane can make a collective decision for one of two equal value alternative directions of motion given conflict in the directional preferences of two small subgroups of informed agents.
+Inter-agent communication was limited to agents sensing the relative position and heading of nearby agents without being able to distinguish between the informed and uninformed.
 It was shown that a collective decision to move in one of the two alternative directions is made with high probability for sufficiently large magnitude preference conflict, i.e., large enough difference in preferred directions.
 Otherwise, the group makes a poor compromise and moves together in the direction that splits the difference between the two alternatives.